Professionalism

 A professional approach to our duties and careers allows us to conduct ourselves in a way in which we will be most effective in working with others.
 We all wish to practice with the utmost in professionalism, but this doesn’t just happen.
 Through both a formal professionalism curriculum and exposure to the role models they work with, residents are provided appropriate input to guide their professional development.

-A dedicated and comprehensive professionalism seminar series occurs once a month in place of a morning conference.
-Each resident is assigned to a small group made up of a mixture of PL1, PL2, and PL3 physicians and faculty members.
-Groups remain stable across the three years of residency.
+A dedicated and comprehensive professionalism seminar series occurs six times per year as part of our Thursday morning series.
+Residents from across all three years gather with faculty facilitators in a small-group setting.
 The faculty members facilitating the sessions help each resident sort through and set their professionalism compass.
-The group meets monthly to discuss issues surrounding professionalism.
-The discussions are lively and have included topics like:
+The discussions are lively and have included topics such as:

 In our first session of the academic year, we ask the question, “What is professionalism?” and explore barriers to professionalism and ways that professionalism is promoted among young physicians.
 The conversations that ensue address a wide range of issues that residents deal with on a daily basis – from what it means to introduce yourself as “doctor,” to maintaining an even keel while dealing with stress and long hours.
 Additional sessions deal with a wide variety of topics based on a syllabus from the American Board of Pediatrics and the Association of Pediatric Program Directors, as well as topics and reflections from residents and faculty alike.